PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/sling/starting-from-scratch/index.markdown

 Download Type | Description
 -------------------- | -----------
 Standalone Application | This is what we will use in our development environment.
 It is a standalone runnable jar file and makes installing the platform a breeze.
-All of sling is encapsulated in a running Apache Felix OSGi instance so if you done the OSGi tutorials you should already be confortable with it.
+All of sling is encapsulated in a running Apache Felix OSGi instance.
 Sling Web Application | This is basically a war file made to snap into your web server of choice.
-It's important to know though that this WAR file embeds OSGi and the system console into the web app.
-So don't try to deploy it to a Jetty/WAR whiteboard in an existing OSGi framework.
+It's important to know though that this WAR file embeds OSGi and the system console into the web application.
+So don't try to deploy it to a Jetty/WAR white-board in an existing OSGi framework.
 That would be a bit silly.
 Sling Source Release | If for some reason you need to build Apache Sling under a different JDK or for a different processor type, the source is available to you.

-Let's grab the [standalone jar file](http://mirror.sdunix.com/apache//sling/org.apache.sling.launchpad-7-standalone.jar) and move it to a new directory created on our filesystem.
+Let's grab the [standalone jar file](http://mirror.sdunix.com/apache//sling/org.apache.sling.launchpad-7-standalone.jar) and move it to a new directory created on our file system.
 This step is important since running it will cause a few new directories and config files to be created at its root, and you don't want that cluttering your documents or downloads folder.
 I saved mine in ```D:/Sling/``` since I'm on a windows machine for this tutorial.

 ## Running The Jar File
 Change directory to where you placed your file, and execute a java -jar on the jarfile.
 Mine looked something like this: